algorand/go-algorand/data/transactions/logic/TEAL_opcodes.md

 ## json_ref r

-- Opcode: 0x5f {string return type}
+- Opcode: 0x5f {uint8 return type}
 - Stack: ..., A: []byte, B: []byte &rarr; ..., any
 - key B's value, of type R, from a [valid](jsonspec.md) utf-8 encoded json object A
 - **Cost**: 25 + 2 per 7 bytes of A